01 of 06

 First and most important: Resist all temptation to read other blogs and discussion boards about this tour.
-I'm not trying to keep you captive, but other writers want to tell all, ruining surprises not mentioned in your advance itinerary.
+Some writers want to tell all, ruining surprises not mentioned in your advance itinerary.
 These spoilers diminish the magic, and you'll just have a lot more fun if you don't know every little thing.

-Most important: No matter how much money we spent, most of us mere mortals simply couldn't arrange this trip on our own, visiting nearly a dozen places that aren't open to the general public.Continue to 2 of 6 below.
+Also important: No matter how much money you spent, most mere mortals just couldn't arrange this trip on our own, visiting nearly a dozen places that aren't open to the general public.Continue to 2 of 6 below.

 02 of 06